dinger1986/TRMM-Grafana/README.md

 ##
 ### Add dashboards to Grafana
 Open your Grafana instance in your browser.

 Begin importing the new dashboards by copying and pasting the json code for each, or downloading the files and importing the jsons directly.

-Only use one set of dashboards, you cannot try both sets at the same time without editing the UIDs for one of the sets.
+You can use more than one Agent dashboard, but you must edit the UID and Name for the additional agent dashboards.
+Fast switching between dashes will still work, and the additional dashboards will be available via link from the Client Overview and Client Map dashboards.

 **Original Dashboards:**